orchestral/testbench/README.md

 ### Using Migrations

+Package developer should be using `ServiceProvider::loadMigrationsFrom()` feature to automatically handle migrations for packages.

 Testbench include a custom migrations command that support `realpath` option instead of the basic relative `path` option, this would make it easier for you to run database migrations during testing by just including the full realpath to your package database/migration folder.

 ```php